Showing posts with label meta-language. Show all posts

 Nota

-To speak of the divine Word as theology’s meta-language is to confess that all truth is linguistic because all being is spoken.
+To speak of the divine Word as theology’s meta-language is to confess that all truth is linguistic because all being is spoken—not as linguistic construction, but as Logos-grounded intelligibility.
 The cosmos itself is a sentence within the discourse of the Logos.
-In this sense, theology’s many models and expressions (as seen in Disputationes XVII–XVIII) are not rival statements but varied declensions of a single Word.
+In this sense, theology’s many models and expressions, as examined in Disputationes XVII–XVIII, are not rival statements but varied declensions of a single Word.

 The Church, as communio verbi, is the living medium of this divine meta-language in history.
-Its confession, liturgy, and doctrine are not human projections upon silence but articulations of the eternal discourse of the Word and Spirit.
-In the Church’s speech, divine meta-language enters temporal form without losing transcendence.
+Its confession, liturgy, and doctrine are not human projections upon silence but Spirit-authorized articulations of the eternal discourse of the Word and Spirit.
+In the Church’s speech, divine meta-language enters temporal form without loss of transcendence.

 Determinatio